serenity-is/docs/service_locator/idependencyresolver_interface.md

 }
 ```

-All methods are functionally equivalent to corresponding methods in Dependency static class.
+All methods are functionally equal to corresponding methods in Dependency static class.